wren-lang/wren/doc/site/performance.markdown

 Likewise, when you access a field in other languages, the interpreter has to look it up by name in a hash table in the object, and then maybe walk its inheritance chain if it can't find it.
 It must do this every time since fields may be added freely.
 In Wren, field access is just accessing a slot in the instance by an offset known at compile time: it's just adding a few pointers.

-### Copy down inheritance
+### Copy-down inheritance

 When you call a method on an object, the method must be located.
 It could be defined directly on the object's class, or it may be inheriting it from some superclass.
 This means that in the worst case, you may have to walk the inheritance chain to find it.

-Advanced implementations do very smart things to optimize this, but it's made more difficult by the mutable nature of the underlying language: if you can add new methods to existing classes freely or change the inheritance hierarchy, the lookup for a given method may actually change over time.
+Advanced implementations do very smart things to optimize this, but it's made more difficult by the mutable nature of the underlying language; if you can add new methods to existing classes freely or change the inheritance hierarchy, the lookup for a given method may actually change over time.
 You have to add guards to check for that, which cost CPU cycles.

 Wren's inheritance hierarchy is static and fixed at class declaration time.
 This means that we can copy down all inherited methods in the subclass when it's created since we know those will never change.
 That means method dispatch just requires locating the method in the class of the receiver.